sam-maverick/enhanced-messageme/README.md

 Optionally, install the [MongoDB Compass](https://www.mongodb.com/products/tools/compass).
 It is a GUI for this database.

-# 7. Starting the servers
+# 7. Starting the application servers

 Install NestJS CLI tools, as explained in the [docs](https://docs.nestjs.com/):